Stand-alone Medicare Part D prescription drug plans (or PDPs) only provide prescription drug coverage.

 When considering a MA, a Medicare beneficiary should be sure to learn about these differences and how the choice of a particular MA plan may affect their health care.

 The Private Market and Medicare Advantage Plans

 From a very general perspective, Medicare Part D plans and Medicare Advantage plans were both introduced to take advantage of the competitive forces existing in a private market to help control the medical expenses.
-As noted in a recent (August 13, 2007) CMS Press Release:
+As noted in an older (August 13, 2007) CMS Press Release:

 "[M]any beneficiaries have access to a Medicare Advantage plan with lower prescription drug premiums.
 It will be important for beneficiaries to compare their coverage options for 2008 based on overall cost, coverage, and convenience in order to select the plan that best meets their needs.
 MA-PD premiums continue to be lower than PDP premiums.
 On average, in 2007, the MA-PD premiums prior to rebates are about $7 lower than those for PDPs.
 In 2008, they will average $11 lower.
 The lower MA-PD bids and premiums reflect the effects of aggressive competition as well as lower costs resulting from better care coordination and drug benefit management techniques.
 In practice, many MA-PD plans also apply a portion of their rebates from Parts A and B to reduce their Part D premiums, in many cases to zero."
 (CMS Press Release 08/13/2007) The entire CMS Press Release can be found as part of our Blog here.

 An August 2015 Commonwealth Fund study entitled "Competition Among Medicare’s Private Health Plans: Does It Really Exist?", seriously question whether enough Medicare Advantage plans are offered to provide for a competitive environment.
 The study notes in its summary: